GDATASoftwareAG/wordpress-gdata-antivirus/Readme.md

 ## License

-This WordPress Antivirus Plugin is released under the [MIT License](https://github.com/GDATASoftwareAG/wordpress-gdata-antivirus/blob/main/LICENSE).
+This WordPress Antivirus Plugin is released under the [GNU General Public License v3.0](https://github.com/GDATASoftwareAG/wordpress-gdata-antivirus/blob/main/LICENSE).
 Feel free to contribute, share, and modify the plugin within the terms of the license.

 ## Contribution